 | Suitable with macular changes / glaucoma? | Usually not | Often yes (especially Vivity / EMV) |

 Not every cataract patient is a good trifocal or EDOF candidate.
-A careful pre-operative work-up — biometry, optical coherence tomography of the macula, topography, gonioscopy, pupil measurement and tear-film assessment — is essential.
+A careful pre-operative work-up — biometry, OCT of the macula, topography, gonioscopy, pupil measurement and tear-film assessment — is essential.
 The single biggest cause of unhappy premium-IOL patients in the UK is being implanted with a lens their eye wasn’t suited to.

 - Healthy macula on OCT (no drusen, no early AMD, no epiretinal membrane)